FAQs

 What does an occupational therapist do when working with individuals living with eating disorders?

 Most people associate occupational therapy with physical rehabilitation, so it is a fair question.
-In the context of eating disorders, OT focuses on the impact the illness has on everyday life, such as daily routines, sleep, energy, work or study, social activities, and the ability to do the things that matter to you.
+In the context of eating disorders, Occupational Therapy focuses on the impact the illness has on everyday life, such as daily routines, sleep, energy, work or study, social activities, and the ability to do the things that matter to you.

 Psychology tends to focus on thoughts, feelings, and behaviour.
 Dietetics focuses on nutrition and eating.
 Occupational therapy focuses on function, what you are able to do day to day, and what is getting in the way of living the life you want to.

-Is OT evidence-based for eating disorders?
+Is Occupational Therapy evidence-based for eating disorders?

 Yes.
 Occupational therapy has a well-established evidence base in eating disorder treatment, particularly in inpatient and community settings.
 It is recommended within NICE guidelines as part of a multidisciplinary approach to eating disorder care.